-Srinagar (NVI): Pakistani Army yet again resorted to unprovoked ceasefire violation (CFV) in Balakote sector of Jammu and Kashmir’s Poonch district, by firing mortars and small arms along the Line of Control (LoC), defence officials said today.
+Srinagar (NVI): Pakistan resorted to unprovoked ceasefire violation (CFV) along the Line of Control (LoC) in Mankote sector of Jammu and Kashmir’s Poonch district, defence officials said today.

-As per the official records, since January this year, over 1,780 ceasefire violations have taken place in J&K, majority of them in Poonch, Rajouri, RS Pura, Keran, Tangdhar, Machil and Uri sectors of the J&K UT.
+As per the official records, since January this year, over 1,730 ceasefire violations have taken place in J&K, majority of them in Poonch, Rajouri, RS Pura, Keran and Uri sectors of the union territory.

 An army official said that it is the Pakistan army that violates the 2003 CF pact every time.
 “We are always giving them a befitting response.
 There have been casualties on both sides,” he said, adding that “This year so far, there is a surge in CFV from across the LoC.”

 Pertinently, after a long gap of over three decades, the government of J&K has once again started construction of community bunkers.
 NVI was the first to break the story about construction of community bunkers in Uri, Tangdhar and Gurez sectors of north Kashmir’s Kupwara, Bandipora and Baramulla district.
 The construction of almost 140 bunkers was started after massive protests were held by the locals living close to the LoC and their threats of migrating from the villages.